geoblink/design-system/src/elements/GeoDropdownListItem.md

-`GeoPopoverListItem` is convenient helper to build vertical lists.
+`GeoDropdownListItem` is convenient helper to build vertical lists.

 It can be customized in several ways, adding icons to the leading edge of the row or more complex elements (like form inputs) to the trailing edge.